Tanya0214/pnc/README.md

 > for planning your daily fragment searches

 min_alg [WIP]
-> to calculate the minimum number of algos needed (assuming you share algos between dolls that are not deployed at the same time)
+> for calculating the minimum number of algos needed (assuming you share algos between dolls that are not deployed at the same time)